ostash-group/BGCViz/docs/Input_files_options.md

 # Input files
 We tried to make integration of various services as seemless as possible.
 However, this is comes with a cost of rather long uplod times of raw data.
-Therefore we suggest install an application locally (more [here](Installation.md))
+In case any of the formats are unclear please consult [here](https://github.com/pavlohrab/BGCViz-datasets/tree/main/example_data) to see example data.
+Feel also free to post issue [here](https://github.com/ostash-group/BGCViz/issues).
 # Antismash
 There are two options for antismash data upload:
 1. Raw output json file.
 You should download all your antismash results from the server, if the run was remote, and in the root results directory find the json file.